14 Obscure Etiquette Rules You Probably Break All the Time

 Expecting your hostess gift to be opened

 You probably already know that you should bring a gift to a party or gathering when someone is hosting you, in exchange for their hospitality.
 But what’s a bit more surprising is the fact that you really shouldn’t be expecting to partake in it yourself.
 For instance, “bringing a bottle of wine as a hostess gift and then expecting it to be opened during the party because it’s your favorite vintage,” explains etiquette expert Lisa Grotts.
 “It’s a gift—not a gift to yourself!”
 The hostess gift, she maintains, is to be enjoyed by the hostess (or host, of course).
+If you’re receiving a gift, it’s also important to know how to write a heartfelt thank you note so you can express your gratitude.

 Not giving an RSVP

-Be picky when you’ve been invited out to eat
+Being picky when you’ve been invited out to eat

 We’ve all asked for a tweak to something on a restaurant menu at some point—hold this, add that, prepare this dish slightly differently.
 And while Grotts says that that’s fine in many circumstances (as long as you’re polite about it, of course), she says that you absolutely should not do it when you’ve been invited out to eat.
 If someone else is paying for your meal, sticking to the predetermined menu is the respectful thing to do—especially if they chose the place.
 Learn more things polite people don’t do in restaurants.